kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 Since a Pod won't be blocked from retrying scheduling when an status update API call for that Pod is being executed, it might enter the next scheduling cycle before the call completes.
 However, the `PodScheduled` condition is not used during scheduling, and `NominatedNodeName` is reflected in the `nominator`, so having an outdated Pod object won't cause any harm.
 Still, any future use cases might introduce issues here, so caching the updates could be considered to fully mitigate this risk.

+#### Out-of-tree plugins start using asynchronous API calls framework

+The framework should be designed to handle such custom use cases, but it should be explicitly documented what capabilities are allowed (and supported) for out-of-tree plugins.
+For example, adding a new Pod-based API call might require changes in the original implementations.
+Not all use cases might be covered by the first release of this feature, but eventually, they should be fully supported and documented accordingly.

 ## Design Details